Essential items for the Camino de Santiago

 Hat and sunscreen

-Spain is a sunny country, so unless you like sunburn we suggest to wear a hat.
+Spain is a sunny country, so unless you like sunburn we suggest wearing a hat.
 Summer days can be a constant bombardment of sunshine.
 Just ask my girlfriend who, at the end of the camino, looked like a lobster in human clothing.
 I personally enjoy wearing a hat because it keeps the rain off my glasses.

 Quick dry towel